markcarew2/digitrecog/README.md

 Should add a feature to allow for loading the saved parameters.
 Should probably try to make this object oriented.

-Have commented out code related to SciPy minimize, was slow and ineffective.
+Have commented out code related to SciPy minimize.